 Although the practice of taking communion at every gathering is not directly commanded in Scripture, there is strong evidence of this in Scripture.
 They “devoted themselves to the breaking of bread” (Acts 2:42, Acts 20:7)

-A formal offering will not ever be taken, but the opportunity for giving will take the form of voluntary donations as people feel moved by God.
+A formal offering will never be taken, but the opportunity for giving will take the form of voluntary donations as people feel moved by God.
 (2 Corinthians 9:7)

 Teaching / Discussion

-What should I bring to a Heartland Bible Church service?
+What should I bring to a Heartland church service?

-We are a discipleship-focused church so most people find it helpful to bring along a Bible (you can also use your mobile device!) and a notebook.
+We are a discipleship-focused church so some find it helpful to bring along a Bible and a notebook.
 However, the YouVersion app we use allows for private note taking.
 Most people simply bring their phone or tablet!

 What does Heartland's church government look like?

-Guard the Heart Ministries has a Board Of Directors which serves as Heartland’s Deacon Board.
-They strictly oversee Heartland’s financial accounting and approve church expenditures.
+Heartland has a Board Of Directors which serves as Heartland’s Deacon Board.
+They strictly oversee Heartland’s ministries, financial accounting, and approve church expenditures.